 Design, Sites, and Data Sources

-The evaluation has three research components:
+The evaluation has four research components:

-A cost study: Data from housing agencies and data collected through direct observations, interviews, and other standardized measurements will be used to compute the costs of operating the new rent policy and to determine what cost savings if any the alternative system yields relative to the traditional rent policy.
+A cost study: Data from housing agencies and data collected through direct observations, interviews, surveys, and other standardized measurements will be used to compute the costs of operating the new rent policy and to determine what cost savings if any the alternative system yields relative to the traditional rent policy.

 The evaluation also includes technical assistance provided by MDRC and its subcontractors to aid the study’s PHAs in implementing the alternative rent policy and in expanding the alternative rent model to the control group or their entire Housing Choice Voucher population, or returning the alternative rent policy group to the existing rent model or a different alternative model at the PHAs discretion.

 A series of six reports will be produced on the study’s short- and long-term findings.